Class Table<WSchema, PKey, RSchema>

 Note however that this is currently not entirely stable, and should be used with caution.

 It is on the user to ensure that the TS type of the Table corresponds with the actual CQL table schema, in its TS-deserialized form.
-Incorrect or dynamic tying could lead to surprising behaviours and easily-preventable errors.
+Incorrect or dynamic tying could lead to surprising behaviors and easily-preventable errors.

 See Db.createTable, Db.table, and InferTableSchema for much more information about typing.